 I love minimalism, I believe the lifestyle philosophy is hugely beneficial for both mental clarity and lifestyle simplification.
 Its a reoccurring theme in my blogs.
 Last year I wrote about minimalism in a two part series Minimalism & Living Simply; Part 1 and Minimalism & Interiors; Part 2.
-The topic is also mentioned in many of my other posts including those about purging and downsizing, check out my blog archive.
+The topic is also mentioned in many of my other posts including those about purging and downsizing, check out my blog archive for more.
 In this blog, let me get back to basics, both in regards to minimalism in interior design and in a broader sense of life itself.

 People have a preconceived notion about what a minimalist interior looks like.
 Words used often have a negative connotation like barren and stark.
 Case in point, the photo below:

 Its a simple room with only the most basic furnishings.
 Most likely this photo was staged this way to make an obvious point.
 In reality, minimalist style doesn’t have to be so…well, minimal.
 For me, I would furnish a room with all the necessary items and then stop when something has no purpose other than being idle decor.
 Simple window shades, for example in the photo above, would not detract from the minimalist aesthetic.
 Its all in the way that its done.
 In reality, these windows would need covering for both weather and privacy.